f1gs/hangman-game/README.md

 ## Changelog

-### Unreleased
+### [0.0.7] - 2018-07-09
+#### Added
+- Language menu.
+#### Changed
-- Translation to English.
+- Language changed from Portuguese to English.
+- Improvements in the difficulty selection.
+- Header is now more compact.
+- Minor improvements in the code.

 ### [0.0.6] - 2018-05-13
 #### Fixed
-- Fix a bug that apostrophe is not showed correctly.
+- Fixed a bug that apostrophe is not showed correctly.
-- Fix a bug that in some cases the number of letters are not correctly shown.
+- Fixed a bug that in some cases the number of letters are not correctly shown.
 #### Changed
 - Minor improvements in the code.